Unprofession/SaltysDDM/README.md

 Hello this is Salty :
 I made this macro out of boredom.
 It is for Divine Duality.

-F1 is start : F2 is start and reset at a level : F3 is reload : F4 is close : F5 joins a random public server
+F1 is start : F2 is start and reset at level 8-10 : F3 is autoroll (disabled for testing)

+F4 is join random public server : F5 is Reload : F6 is Close

 This works on 2560x1440p and should work on 1920x1080p : please dm me with any issues (asaltyacc / ASaltyAccount)